Wills in Portugal need caring attention as surely anywhere else; you can do it at any notary public or -recommended- by a lawyer in Portugal.

 All these conflicts would have been avoided if the testator had identified the actual assets by name instead of using broad descriptive terms such as ‘property’.

-A public Will, once created, is subsequently be registered with the Notary Public.
+Wills in Portugal, once created, are subsequently be registered with the Notary Public.
 Thus, the family members, upon the death of the testator may request a certificate from the Institute of Registration and Notarial Services identifying the existence, or not of a Will and the place where it is deposited.

 If you are a foreigner, living in Portugal, the rules for the application of the laws determine that the law applicable to the succession is the law of your nationality.
 Thus, if you are a foreigner, you can make a Will in accordance with the rules of your country of nationality, thus avoiding several conflicts of legal application of the successive rules.